razvanmarinescu/brain-coloring/README.md

 3. change configuration file config.py
 	- input file: set to your new input file
 	- brain type: pial or inflated
-	- image type: cortical-front, cortical-back or subcortical
+	- image type: cortical-outer, cortical-inner or subcortical
 	- RGB colours to show pathology
 	- the mapping between your atlas and the 3D brain regions that will be coloured (we use the DK atlas)
 	- image resolution, etc ...